mmiranda/markdown-index/README.md

 brew install markdown-index
 ```

-If you prefer, you also can download the latest binary on the release section, or simply use the pre-built dockerfile image
+If you prefer, you also can download the latest binary on the [release section](https://github.com/mmiranda/markdown-index/releases), or simply use the pre-built [dockerfile image](#dockerfile)

 ## Usage
+You can use this tool using multiple ways:

-### Using Local
+### Running Local
 ```bash
 cd some-directory
 markdown-index